phillwatson/accumulator/README.md

 ### Design
 Although the library intent is to provide a mechanism to accumulate data at various resolutions whilst minimizing the number of trips to the warehouse.
-Its primary concern is to allow the accumulation to be spread over a number of threads, in order to improve the performance.
+Its primary concern is to allow the accumulation to be spread over a number of threads, in order to reduce latency.

-The implementation of `ResolutionRepository` is
+The abstract class `ConcurrentResolutionRepository` implements `ResolutionRepository` to use Virtual Threads to persist the accumulated results of each Resolution.
+The persistence is intended to be performed without the use of blocking transactions.

+One issue in any design of this type is that concurrent requests for the same time frame may perform the same accumulation unnecessarily.
+One solution may be to use a locking mechanism (or semaphore).
+However, determining where in the time frame to place the locks would be over complex, and the overall result would be a negative impact on performance.

-As the data is immutable, and multiple threads will produce the same data, conflicts aren't important.
-Whoever writes it first wins.
-Without transactions, other threads can read the data as each batch is completed.
+Fortunately, as the data is immutable, multiple requests for the same time frame can be assumed to produce the same data; so write conflicts aren't important.
+Whichever request writes it first wins.
+Without the use of blocking transactions, other requests can read the data as each batch is completed.
+If the batches are of a size large enough to make their persistence efficient yet small enough to allow other, concurrent requests to make use of them, the duplicated effort should not be so significant.

+Another place where work can be spread over several threads is demonstrated in the test class `WarehouseRepository`.
+This class divides a request for data from the remote warehouse into multiple requests of smaller time-slices.
+It then submits those requests to the warehouse using virtual threads, and joins the results as they arrive.